alper/alpernl/content/posts/four-square-or-can-you-smell-the-beer-already/index.md

 S&W say that being able [to see through a city](http://schulzeandwebb.com/hat/) is a superpower.
 If so, Four Square is the superpower of being able to smell beer miles away.

-Once you're used to a service such as this and the peripheral vision it provides —and does ever so unintrusively ((I have my pings set to off for now.))— walking around a city which doesn't have it feels like having blinders on.
+Once you're used to a service such as this and the peripheral vision it provides —and does ever so unintrusively [^1]— walking around a city which doesn't have it feels like having blinders on.

+[^1]: I have my pings set to off for now.